Magisk-Modules-Repo/IPControl/README.md

                         ... (%|s|m|h) defines if running based on time or level.
                         ...           and last is the threshold method runs for.

+                        Second and third elements are optional, they're supposed to keep method running up until given condition is met.

         [--configure]

                         Configure ACSwitch.
 To determine whether found switch is